<< Back to MOTIFvations Blog Home Page

 Expect variability in the appearance of library fragments in ATAC-Seq and CUT&Tag.
 Even when using kits which contain consistent reagents each time, small variations in cell numbers, cell lysis, or the frequency of a particular histone mark, can result in differences in cutting frequency of the Tn5 or pATn5.
 However, even with this variability in cutting frequency and the resulting differences in library fragment appearance, the quality of sequencing data can still be robust between these samples, as data peaks still depend mainly on the accessibility of Tn5 to open chromatin or pA-Tn5 to an antibody.
 The appearance of the library should be seen as a qualitative indicator as to whether it is worthwhile to move forward with sequencing.

-Quantification of libraries should be done using a qPCR-based assay for accuracy and for most efficient and balanced sequencing on the flow cell.
+Quantification of libraries should be done using a Qubit or qPCR-based assay for accuracy and for most efficient and balanced sequencing on the flow cell.
 Hopefully, the guidelines above will be helpful when deciding how to proceed with libraries.
 Please feel free to contact Active Motif technical support with any questions at [email protected].

 Back to Table of Contents